stangreg/Ignitron/README.md

 * selected bank and preset number
 * selected preset name
 * activated pedal types in the FX chain
-* connection status to Spark Amp and Spark App
+* show Bluetooth connection status to Spark Amp and Spark App and WiFi connection status

+This work was inspired by the [Sparkpal project](https://github.com/jamesguitar3/sparkpal) and the [Python Spark Parser project](https://github.com/paulhamsh/Spark-Parser) helped me to understand the messages being sent to and from the Spark Amp.

 ## Table of contents
 * [Operation modes](https://github.com/stangreg/SparkBLE#operation-modes)